-Choosing domain name are one of the important activity for your online presence, once you finalised the domain name and you want to buy that dmain name. follwoing is the step by step guide to ” how to buy a domain name “.
+Choosing domain name is one of the important activity for your online presence, once you finalized the domain name and you want to buy that domain name. following is the step-by-step guide to ” how to buy a best domain name for your blog “.

-This domain registration guide will tell you what you need to know about domain name extensions, how to choose the right domain name for your business or blog and if your domain name available for purchase then how to buy that domain name.
+This domain registration guide will tell you what domain name extensions is, how to choose the right domain name for your business or blog and if your domain name available for purchase then how to buy that domain name.

 What Is a Domain Name?

 Every website on the internet has an IP address.
-These addresses point to a website’s location — think of them like GPS coordinates.
-The IP address, which is generally a set of numbers, usually resembles something like this:
+These addresses point to a website’s location — its like GPS coordinates.
+The IP address, which is generally a set of numbers, usually looks like this:

-Unfortunately, trying to remember all of those numbers in order to navigate to a website can be dificult.
-That’s where domain names step in and lend a hand.
+Unfortunately, trying to remember all of those numbers in order to navigate to a website can be very difficult.
+That’s where domain names is important.

 A structure called the Domain Name System (DNS) translates those IP addresses into names that are (hopefully) simple to remember.
 Those names are called domain names.

 Your website’s domain is what people enter into the address bar on their browsers to point it toward your website.
 In the simplest terms, if an IP address is your website’s GPS coordinates, the domain is its street address.
-Some examples are mailchimp.com and google.com.
+Some examples are jadhavweb.com and marathiudyojak.com.

-When someone types a domain into a browser, it gets routed through a DNS server.
+When someone types a domain name into a browser, it gets routed through a DNS server.
 That server translates the name to figure out which IP address it points to.
 Then it grabs the data for that website and delivers it to the browser.
-This process happens in a matter of seconds, letting you find and view a website fast.
+This process happens in a matter of milli seconds without knowing you anything.

 Types of Domains

-According to Verisign, there were over 360 million registered domains in 2019.
-The types you can buy vary greatly.
-To make the best choice, you need to first understand the anatomy of a domain, which is made of two main parts — a second-level domain (SLD) and a top-level domain (TLD).
+As per thewebsiteflip.com there are total 367 million domain names are registered in the world.
+To make the best choice of domain, you need to first understand the anatomy of a domain, which is made of two main parts — a second-level domain (SLD) and a top-level domain (TLD).

 Second-Level Domains (SLDs)